 Waterfalls, Sr.: Please hold your thumbs to the end.

 This happens in the episode "Go Fish" from The Penguins of Madagascar.
 It all starts out fairly normally (considering the source) with King Julien and Skipper claiming that they somehow managed to out-think the other, when Skipper has this gem: "But what you forgot to take into account is that I am actually you!" and he pulls off a penguin costume to reveal that he is a lemur.
-Julien counters with "In that case, by process of elimination, I must be you."
+Julien counters with "In that case, by process of elimination, I must be you!" and pulls off a costume to reveal that he's a penguin.
 The other characters are appropriately baffled by the exchange.

 In Beast Machines, this is the basis of Obsidian and Strika's My Master / Country Right Or Wrong attitude.
 Their loyalty is to Cybertron first and foremost, and according to them, whoever is ruling Cybertron is Cybertron, so they'll follow that person without question.
 Their fellow Vehicon Thrust eventually calls them on this (paraphrased):